 Pastor Kent Holz was blessed to grow up in a large church and Lutheran grade school in Belle Plaine, Minnesota.
 He has been serving as a pastor in mission-minded congregations since 1998.
 He began his ministry at Abiding Peace Lutheran Church in Simpsonville, South Carolina, and served from 2003–2008 at Word of Life Lutheran Church in Appleton, Wisconsin.
 In 2008, he accepted the call to serve at Beautiful Savior in Clarksville, Tennessee.
 His varied experiences have had him leading worship in campgrounds to clubhouses and gymnasiums to established churches.

 He began his ministry at a mission congregation in 2004 in Radcliff, Kentucky, where he and his congregation primarily reach out to connect the troops and their families stationed at Fort Knox to Christ.
 In 2014, he moved to Hiram, Georgia, a suburb of Atlanta, with a desire to connect the unchurched to Jesus.
-In 2019, he moved to serve at another mission church in West Lafayette, Indiana, where he serves as pastor of Lamb of God Lutheran Church and a campus pastor at Purdue University.
-He has served as a District Worship Coordinator and currently serves as chairman of the WELS Military Services Committee.
-Pastor Horn is married to Becky, who teaches third grade at a local public school.
-They have been blessed with five children (Ethan, Jason, Sophia, Calliope, and Henry).
+In 2019, he moved to serve at another mission church in West Lafayette, Indiana, where he served as pastor of Lamb of God Lutheran Church and a campus pastor at Purdue University.
+On August 19, 2023, he was commissioned to serve as the WELS National Civilian Chaplain.

 Pastor Jesse Johnston grew up attending a mission church in rural, retirement Florida.
 At church, folks were family.
 Reaching the unchurched was a reoccurring ministry focus there.